oss-slu/Mouser/README.md

 ## Description

-This project is meant to be used for tracking the data of animal experiments.
+This project is meant to be used for used for collecting and analyzing data from animal experiments.
+Mouser allows laboratory equipment (balances, calipers, RFID chip readers) to be connected to a PC, and researchers can quickly take repeated measurements with as little interaction as possible.
+The program gives confirmation to the user through sounds and changes in display, allowing them to focus on the experiment.

 ## Developer Guide